dupgit/sauvegarde/docs/infrastructure.md

 memory with C structure or into JSON formatted message) we keep buffer order in an implicit manner (by storing the ordered list of checksums of a file).
-So we store every JSON buffer we should have sent to server into a simple table named buffers. file_id field marked with '*' is a primary key.
+So we store every JSON buffer we should have sent to server into a simple table named buffers. 'file_id' and 'buffer_id' fields marked with '*' are primary keys.

 SQLITE is not used with asynchronous mode (PRAGMA synchronous = OFF;).
 When asynchronous mode is used all reads to the database for records that has